Here's a look at what's expected to be released.

 Decades have passed since President John F. Kennedy was assassinated in Dallas on November 22, 1963, yet the truth behind what happened is still mired in secrecy, and conspiracy theories abound.
 Everyone from the C.I.A. to the U.S.S.R. to the Illuminati have come under scrutiny from conspiracy theorists.

-But in October of 2017, due to a little-known act called the President John F. Kennedy Assassination Records Collection Act of 1992 (or the JFK Records Act for short), the theories may soon be put to rest.
+But next month, due to a little-known act called the President John F. Kennedy Assassination Records Collection Act of 1992 (or the JFK Records Act for short), the theories may soon be put to rest.

-The country saw a glimpse of what the secret documents may contain in early February after a Freedom of Information Act request from POLITICO and other news organizations lead to the release of a list of titles of 3,063 documents that have never been seen before.
+The country saw a glimpse of what the secret documents may contain in February of 2016 after a Freedom of Information Act request from POLITICO and other news organizations led to the release of a list of titles of 3,063 documents that have never been seen before.

-Here’s a little of what to expect if and when the full set of documents is released:
+But if the documents do come to light, here’s a little of what to expect if and when the full set of JFK assassination records are released:

 New Information About Lee Harvey Oswald